awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-audiologdestination.md

 # AWS::Lex::Bot AudioLogDestination<a name="aws-properties-lex-bot-audiologdestination"></a>

-Specifies the location of audio log files collected when conversation logging is enabled for a bot\.
+The location of audio log files collected when conversation logging is enabled for a bot\.

 ## Syntax<a name="aws-properties-lex-bot-audiologdestination-syntax"></a>